 - Have everything open, confirmation numbers typed in for the main confirmation number and that of your Companion.
 Make sure someone is ready to click Submit on each device (phone, etc.) when 24 hours in advance rolls around.
 DOUBLE CHECK all confirmation numbers and have them written down and available in case you got one wrong.
 I like to keep these in Notepad on my phone, which is also handy when checking bags or printing boarding passes at the airport.

 - When boarding your flight, give Mom and Dad the best boarding position passes (even if it went to a child) and have each parent bring a child (or two) with them.
 We’ve never had anyone question if my husband had my child’s boarding pass who got the best boarding position and if my child is with my husband (despite having a number further back) so long as they are both in the same zone.
 If you have older children, they are probably fine standing alone wherever their boarding zone places them.

 - Look for two seats together, which is usually toward the back of the plane.
-We have never had a problem finding two seats even in zone C — and even when I forgot to check in until two hours later!
+We have never had a problem finding two seats even in zone C — and even when I forgot and checked in two hours late!

 - If you cannot find seats to match kids with a parent, ask if someone will switch seats.
 A flight attendant announced on one of our Southwest flights that they needed someone to switch so a mom could sit with her two young children … unless someone was up for babysitting… 🙂 Needless to say, someone switched!

-Some airports do offer Southwest Sky Cab curbside check in.
+Some airports do offer Southwest Sky Cab curbside check in where you can pull up and unload your car and bags by the curb and then check in right there.
 View this list of airports to see which services they offer.

 Ticket Counter Check-In